Cybertruck Could Boost Revenue, Says Big Tesla Investor - TheStreet

 Cybertruck Could Boost Revenue, Says Big Tesla Investor

-Tesla CEO Elon Musk has made several promises recently, including the production of the long-awaited Cybertruck and finding a replacement for Twitter's top executive.
+Tesla CEO Elon Musk has made several promises recently regarding the production of the long-awaited Cybertruck and finding a replacement for Twitter's top executive.

-Tesla bull and investor Gary Black believes that Tesla will make Cybertruck deliveries in late 2023 and estimates 10,000 truck deliveries as part of his overall 1.9 million delivery estimate for 2023.
+Tesla bull and investor Gary Black believes that Tesla (TSLA) - Get Free Report will make Cybertruck deliveries in late 2023 and estimates 10,000 truck deliveries as part of his overall 1.9 million delivery estimate for 2023.

 Musk has said production of the Cybertruck could be finally ready and trucks could be sold to consumers during the middle or end of 2023.